 small solutes, electrolytes and water (in) small solutes, electrolytes and water (out).

 Bacteriocins are bacterially produced peptide antibiotics with the ability to kill a limited range of bacteria, usually but not always those that are closely related to the producer bacterium.
+Class II bacteriocins are divided into 5 subclasses: IIa, linear chain; IIb, two linear chains; IIc, cyclized, IId, linear but different from IIa and IIe, colicin V-like.
 Many of them exhibit structural features typical of members of the eukaryotic channel-forming amphipathic peptides.
 That is, they are usually synthesized as small precursor proteins or peptides which are processed with proteolytic elimination of their N-terminal leader sequences, and the resultant mature peptides form one, two or more putative amphipathic transmembrane α-helical spanners (TMSs).
 For those with two TMSs, a characteristic hinge region that separates the two putative transmembrane segments is usually observed.
 A similar structural arrangement occurs in the two-TMS Cecropin A proteins (TC #1.C.17).

 Many bacteriocins are encoded in operons that also encode an immunity protein and an ABC transport system (TC #3.A.1) with a protease domain at the N-terminus.
 The ABC systems export the bacteriocins while the protease domains cleave the N-terminal leader sequence.
 A few bacteriocins are exported by the type II general secretory pathway rather than by ABC-type export systems.
 In some cases, expression of the bacteriocin-encoding operon is induced by a bacteriocin-like peptide which acts in conjunction with a two component sensor kinase-response regulator to effect induction.